NymphGilled Nymph

 Overview

 Known for its ultra-buggy profile, the Gilled Nymph uses dense dubbing teased out along the sides to create a gill-like effect.
-Often tied with a ribbed underbody and peacock herl thorax, this fly is deadly for imitating mayfly nymphs in rough water.
+Often tied with a ribbed underbody and peacock herl thorax, this fly is effective for imitating mayfly nymphs in rough water.

 Materials